 Because SEO is slow, it is also time-consuming, especially if you decide to do it alone.
 There are SEO tools and SEO experts that can help, but that will cost money--which may be worth your time so you can run your business.

 The advantage of putting your company in front of a consumer when the consumer searches for a specific keyword and paying for it only when they click on your ad is pretty cool, and for some, priceless.
 When you use PPC as a marketing strategy you can see the results right away (as long as your website is user-friendly, search-friendly, and technically sound).
 In a matter of days, ranking in the top three with PPC is doable; while ranking in the top three with SEO is virtually impossible.

 PPC is more controlled.
 You set the budget that works for you and watch the results come in.
 If it is too much to handle, you can reduce your budget.
 If it isn’t enough, you can spend more.
 This helps a business estimate an accurate budget for their marketing.

-PPC marketing normally involves spending money with Google, and when you spend money with Google they give you have the luxury of receiving support from Google employees.
+PPC marketing normally involves spending money with Google, and when you spend money with Google you have the luxury of receiving support from Google employees.
 This support can help you get your PPC campaigns up and going which is a huge advantage if you are new to PPC.
 But this definitely isn’t the case for SEO where you are on your own to master the field.

 The obvious downside is that you pay to play.
 For every click, whether it leads to a conversion or not, you are paying for it.
 And these clicks only lead to traffic, they don’t guarantee any sales.
 Having high conversion rates is where success is measured and that goes back to having a website that is user-friendly, search-friendly, technically sound, AND, setup for converting users.
 With competition in the PPC market always growing, you will likely have to pay more in the future for the same results you are getting today.